OndrejSladky/fmsi/README.md

   - `and` - Consider $k$-mer represented when all its occurrences are set.
   - `xor` - Consider $k$-mer represented when an odd number of occurrences is set.
   - `X-Y` (where X and Y can be any integers) - Consider $k$-mer represented when its number of set occurrences is between X and Y (inclusive).
-It then takes one positional argument - the queried $k$-mer.

 For example: `./ms-index query -p spneumoniae.fa -f xor ACGT`